Education in Pakistan: Primary education

 As of 2007, public expenditure on education was 2.2 percent of GNPs, a marginal increase from 2 percent before 1984–85.
-Very little (only about 12%) of the total national allocation to education goes to higher education with about 88% being spent on lower level education.
+Very little (only about 12%) of the total national allocation to education goes to higher education with about 88% being spent on lower-level education.
 Lower education institutions such as primary schools suffer under such conditions as the lower income classes are unable to enjoy subsidies and quality education.

 Secondary education

 Secondary education in Pakistan begins in year 9 and lasts for four years.
-After end of each of the school years, students are required to pass a national examination administered by a regional Board of Intermediate and Secondary Education (or BISE).
+After the end of each of the school years, students are required to pass a national examination administered by a regional Board of Intermediate and Secondary Education (or BISE).

 Upon completion of year 9, students are expected to take a standardised test in each of the first parts of their academic subjects (SSC-I).
-They again take these tests of the second parts of the same courses at the end of year 10 (SSC-II).
+They take the tests of the second parts of the same courses at the end of year 10 (SSC-II).
 Upon successful completion of these examinations, they are awarded a Secondary School Certificate (or SSC).
-This is locally termed a 'matriculation certificate' or 'matric' for short.
+This is locally termed a matriculation certificate or matric for short.
 The curriculum usually includes a combination of eight courses including electives (such as Biology, Chemistry, Computer and Physics) as well as compulsory subjects (such as Mathematics, English, Urdu, Islamic studies and Pakistan Studies).
-The total marks for Matric are 1100 divided between 9th and 10th.

-The marks are divided in each year follows: 75 marks for Maths, English and Urdu, 50 marks for Islamic Studies (or ethics for Non Muslim students) and Pakistan Studies, 60 marks for Sciences (Biology, Chemistry, Physics).
+The SSC exams consist of a total of 1100 marks divided between 9th and 10th.
+The marks are divided in each year follows: 75 marks for Maths, English and Urdu, 50 marks for Islamic Studies (or ethics for Non Muslim students) and Pakistan Studies, 65 marks for Sciences (Biology, Chemistry, Physics).
 An additional 90 marks are allotted for practicals (30 for each science).

-Students then enter an intermediate college and complete year 11 and 12.
-Upon completion of each of the two years, they again take standardised tests in their academic subjects (HSSC-I and HSSC-II).
+Students then enter an intermediate college and complete years 11 and 12.
+Upon completion of each of the two years, they again take standardised tests in their subjects (HSSC-I and HSSC-II).
 Upon successful completion of these examinations, students are awarded the Higher Secondary School Certificate (or HSSC).
-This level of education is also called the FSc/FA/ICS or 'intermediate'.
-There are many streams students can choose for their 11 and 12 years, such as pre-medical, pre-engineering, humanities (or social sciences), computer science and commerce.
-Each stream consists of three electives and as well as three compulsory subjects of English, Urdu, Islamiat (year 11 only) and Pakistan Studies (year 12 only).
+This level of education is also called the FSc/FA/ICS or intermediate.
+There are many streams students can choose for years 11 and 12, such as pre-medical, pre-engineering, humanities (or social sciences), computer science and commerce.
+Each stream consists of three electives and three compulsory subjects of English, Urdu, Islamiat (year 11 only) and Pakistan Studies (year 12 only).